RumbleWikis/WikiPages/README.md

 * The highest ancestor of a file will determine the namespace it will be located at (i.e: `{srcDirectory}/Module/Test.lua` will be located at `Module:Test`)
 * The extension of all files will be removed from the filename except for the `.js` and `.css` extensions.
 * If the highest ancestor is the same value as `mainDirectory`, by default "Main", it will be considered to be in the main namespace (i.e: `{srcDirectory}/Main/Doggy.wikitext` will be located at `Doggy`).
+* In version 0.3.0, custom **namespace mapping** were added.
+If the top namespace matched an index in `namespaceMappings`, it would replace the namespace with the value.
 * If a file's basename is the same string as its direct parent, it will be considered to have the path of its directory (i.e: `{srcDirectory}/Module/Test/Test.lua` will be located at `Module:Test`).
 * If a file's extension is `.doc.wikitext`, it will be located at its basename appeneded by `/doc`

+## Command-line interface
+In version 0.3.0, support was added for a **command-line interface** (CLI).
+You can install it with `npm install -g @rumblewikis/wikipages`.

+The bin command for the CLI is `wikipages`, use `wikipages --help` for help.

+### Project files (.wiki.js)
+The project files used by the CLI are `.wiki.js` files.
+They would export the interface as the ClientOptions in the Client constructor.

 ## Setup
 ### Starters